-- 4.3.4.1 The mean relative density of white-beaked dolphin across the former Hornsea zone plus 10 km buffer is 0.016 animals km-2 (Table 3.12).
-White-beaked dolphin are known to be attracted to small vessels (Palka and Hammond, 2001) and so it cannot be determined whether this estimate is negatively biased due to the fact that g(0) will be less than one, or positively biased due to responsive movement towards the vessel.
-The narrow ESW (0.351 m) for this species, and the high proportion of sightings close to the trackline are indicative of movement towards the vessel prior to detection. - 4.3.4.2 The density for SCANS Block U as estimated by the SCANS-II surveys was 0.003 animals km-2 (Hammond et al., 2013).
-Whilst the average relative density for the former Hornsea Zone plus 10 km buffer is approximately four times greater than the SCANS-II estimate, this is likely to be a function of SCANS II surveys being undertaken when white-beaked dolphin numbers were not expected to be high. - 4.3.4.3 Density estimates for white-beaked dolphin distributions were corrected for survey effort using information on the number of detections per unit length of survey trackline (Figure 4.15).
-There is a clear density gradient across the former Hornsea Zone plus 10 km buffer, with highest numbers to the northwest of the former Hornsea Zone plus 10 km buffer area (0.12 animals km-2) dropping to zero animals km-2 in the southeast of the former Hornsea Zone (Figure 4.15).
+- 4.3.4.1 The mean relative density of white-beaked dolphin across the former Hornsea Zone plus a 10 km buffer is 0.016 animals km-2 (Table 3.12).
+White-beaked dolphin are known to be attracted to small vessels (Palka and Hammond, 2001) and so it cannot be determined whether this estimate is negatively biased due to the fact that q(0) will be less than one, or positively biased due to responsive movement towards the vessel.
+The narrow ESW (0.351 m) for this species, and the high proportion of sightings close to the trackline are indicative of movement towards the vessel prior to detection. - 4.3.4.2 The density for SCANS III Block O as estimated by the SCANS-III surveys was 0.002 animals km-2 (Hammond et al., 2017).
+Whilst the average relative density for the former Hornsea Zone plus a 10 km buffer is greater than the SCANS-III estimate, this is likely to be a function of SCANS III surveys being undertaken in the summer (July) when white-beaked dolphin numbers were not expected to be high in the area. - 4.3.4.3 The JCP Phase III report provides abundance and density estimates for the "south Dogger Bank" area in which Hornsea Three is located.
+These estimates are for the number of animals present in each season in 2010.
+These data predict a density of up to 0.05 (0.02 - 0.13) white-beaked dolphins/km in the spring with lower densities in the other seasons (Table 4.4).

+Density estimates for white-beaked dolphin distributions were corrected for survey effort using information 4.3.4.4 on the number of detections per unit length of survey trackline (Figure 4.18).
+There is a clear density gradient across the former Hornsea Zone plus a 10 km buffer, with highest numbers to the northwest of the former Hornsea Zone plus a 10 km buffer (0.12 animals km-2) dropping to zero animals km-2 in the southeast of the former Hornsea Zone (Figure 4.18).
 There was no significant relationship with depth or bottom type.